fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

 > It's just too deeply flawed - it neither gives performance, nor interop, nor reflection metadata.
 We can't leave such a huge performance hole lying around F#.

+### Alternative: support pattern matching

+A note by @dsyme: The omission of pattern matching for anonymous records really shows my strong bias against pattern matching on records at all - I nearly always dislike code that uses pattern matching on records.
+For exaple, I don't think it adds to the robustness of code since pattern matching on records is "flexible", i.e. fields can be omitted.
+I know others will disagree however.

 ### Alternative: syntax ``type {| i = 1 |}``

 Response: This is one of a number of alternatives trying imply "this value has runtime type information".
 Others might be ``rtt {| i = 1 |}`` (``rtt`` for "runtime type") or ``obj {| i = 1 |}``.
 However each of which seems worse in other ways.
 For example ``type`` mighy imply "what comes after this is in the syntax of types" or something like that.